vr360 workshop

 Second Order Ambisonics

-The next generation of VR microphones is already on the way, using eight or more instead of four microphone capsules.
+The next generation of portable VR microphones is already on the way, using eight or more instead of four microphone capsules.
 Advantages include higher localization and better sound field reproduction via loudspeakers.
 Even though B-Format would require 9 channels, second-order A-format microphones usually use eight to twelve capsules.

 • Brahma-8